Surrendering a Saint

 True “No Kill” shelters, though growing, are still few and far between.
 Obviously, no one wants to see their pet killed so the demand for No Kill shelter services is high.
 No Kill shelters with open enrollment are important.
 This means they don’t turn away dogs in need.
 For a list of these shelters, please go to the NoKillNetwork and see if there is one near you.
 But if you can find a way to keep your dog, you will be doing much greater good than just finding someone else to take care of the animal you made a commitment.

 Breed-specific rescues like Colorado Saint Bernard Rescue are small, self-funded, non-profit organizations run out of volunteers’ homes.
 Fosters are kept in private foster homes until a permanent home is found.
 This results in a shortage of available space for new intakes.
 Colorado Saint Bernard Rescue prioritizes dogs by risk: Those in high-kill rate shelters are given first available slots.
-Dogs are evaluated for adoptability, and length of anticipated stay in Rescue.
-Often-times, this means turning away dogs that are less adoptable because of lack of space.
-It is an
+For owner surrenders, we are happy to provide references to resources that may help keep your dog in your home (we know some great trainers, for example).
+Due to our limited space, we are not able to help every dog that needs it, but we do what we can.
+If you need to surrender your dog, please be sure to provide a complete and fully detailed history about them – this helps us place the dog into an appropriate foster home and get them adopted ASAP.

 There’s the reality of where your Saint can go from here.
 Let’s talk options for you: